 - Reproductive justice advocacy

 We will not accept listings that request support for groups that support racist, anti-feminist, anti-abortion, anti-trans, anti-queer, anti-immigrant politics, or other forms of bigotry.
+We also will not accept listings that engage in cultural appropriation.

 You can view a full list of organizations Persistent Stitches crafters have supported here.